Branch Lost and Found - 07754 164 882

 If you have found a cat that you believe to be stray or lost, please phone Cats Protection on 07754 164 882 with details of the cat and also your name, contact telephone number and area you have found the cat.

-Please check with all your near neighbours to see if the cat may belong to them and is simply new to the area.
+Please firstly check with all your near neighbours to see if the cat may belong to them and is simply new to the area.

 If the cat is not microchipped, we will provide a paper collar with our contact details to attach to the cat to see if it returns home and is just out for a wander.
 Please do not feed other people's cats as it simply encourages them to stray from home and not return regularly.
-They may also be on a restricted or medical diet.
+They may also be on a restricted or special medicated diet.

 While the paper collar is on we will advertise the cat across social media to see if anyone recognises it.
 If this does not bring anyone forward, it will go onto a waiting list to come into care.